beKoool/bekoool/README.md

-# Hi there, Its TheCoolDev 👋
+# Hi there, Its beKool.sh 👋

-- 🔭 I’m currently working on [`HTMLTube`](https://github.com/TheCoolGDev/htmltube)
+- 🔭 I’m currently working on [`HTMLTube`](https://github.com/beKoool/htmltube)
-- 🌱 I’m currently learning Frontend Development and Graphic Designing.
+- 🌱 I’m currently learning Graphic Designing.
-- 👯 I’m looking to collaborate with other web developers and designers.
+- 👯 I’m looking to collaborate with other graphic designers.
-- 📫 How to reach me: https://thecooldev.netlify.app or through my discord id which is given below
+- 📫 How to reach me: Through my discord id which is given below
-- ⚡ Fun fact: JavaScript took just 10 days to develop.😲

 ###